strohne/volker/tests/testthat/_snaps/tables.md

       |3                       | 63% (64)| 68% (27)| 60% (36)| 100% (1)|
       |4                       | 54% (55)| 62% (25)| 50% (30)|   0% (0)|

-      Frequencies based on values: .
+      Frequencies based on values: TRUE.

 # Distribution table for age